Remembering the third-worst ice storm in Kansas

 An incredible amount of damage was done to trees, some even splitting and falling onto roadways, branches ranging from 6-12 inches in diameter scattered across streets.

-According to the National Weather Service, the ice storm created an estimate of $72 million worth of damage around the state.
+According to the National Weather Service, the ice storm created an estimated $72 million worth of damage around the state.

 The horrific winter storm claimed 4 lives and injured 2.

-Note: - UPDATE: Missing 83-year-old man found safe